Dateline: Belgrade, Serbia

 The fact that the British Virgin Islands are tax neutral is one of the things that makes the jurisdiction the most attractive.
 The islands are outside the scope of EU value added tax (VAT) laws.
 That means there’s no sales tax when purchasing goods or services.

-That’s a pretty attractive feature for yacht registration under the BVI flag.
-There are restrictions with almost all other registries.
+Pretty attractive feature for yacht registration under the BVI flag is a granted access to all the ports in the world.
+There are restrictions with almost all other registries when it comes to this, which sets BVI far apart .

-Panama holds the largest ship registry in the world, having over 9,000 ships registered under their flag.
+Panama is not only a popular place when it comes to offshore banking or getting a second passport but also holds the largest ship registry in the world, having over 9,000 ships registered under their flag.

 Most countries require a minimum amount of weight, but Panama does not.
 The only exception to this rule is if your ship is older than 20 years and the ship will have to be inspected in order to be registered.